Skip to content

 2. Ranks for location-specific queries — every town or neighbourhood you cover gets its own landing page.
 "Plumber Clapham" and "Plumber Brixton" are different searches; a dedicated page wins each one.

-3. Displays trade credentials — Gas Safe registration number, WaterSafe membership, CIPHE qualifications, manufacturer certifications (Worcester Bosch Accredited, Vaillant Advance).
+3. Displays trade credentials — your Gas Safe Register number, WaterSafe membership, CIPHE qualifications, manufacturer certifications (Worcester Bosch Accredited, Vaillant Advance).
 GBP does not let you display these with the prominence they deserve.

 4. Captures leads 24/7 — contact forms, emergency booking buttons, quote request tools, AI chatbots that qualify leads while you are on the tools.
 GBP sends customers to your phone or a third-party chat widget and nothing else.